Tropical Storm Claudette (1979): Louisiana

+Louisiana received only minor damage from up to 15 in of rainfall.
 Tides reached 4 ft mean sea-level in Lake Charles, while seas were 3.9 ft in Cameron.
 As a result, significant coastal flooding occurred.
 8 mi of Louisiana Highway 82 was either seriously damaged or destroyed, while 14 mi of secondary roads were impacted in Cameron Parish.
 Several boats in the region capsized at the beaches.
 Seven homes and fishing camps were significantly damaged or destroyed by waves and strong winds in Johnson Bayou.
 At Constance Beach in Cameron Parish, up to 40 ft of sand was eroded along a 1 mi long section.